Prevent Night-Time Leg Cramps With This High Potassium-Magnesium Juice Recipe

 Is there anything more painful than a muscle cramp in the middle of the night?
 Leg cramps, often called Charlie horses, seem to strike when you are most relaxed and your body is healing.
+Find out here, how you can prevent night-time leg cramps with a simple juice combo.

-Causes Of Night Time Leg Cramps
+Causes Of Night-Time Leg Cramps

 Muscle cramps are an area of great mystery in sports medicine.
 Although more is discovered about them every day, it can be difficult for researchers to figure out why some people suffer cramps every day, while others never do.